Festivals at Shining Star School

 In late November or early December the school holds the special Spiral of Lights Walk, also known as the Winter Garden of Lights.
 This is an in-school event with the grades children holding their event in the evening, and the kindergartener in the morning.
 We create a spiral of fragrant greens decorated with crystals, seashells and other earth elements.
 The children enter the spiral with a bright apple filled with a wax candle, and journey to the center to find the waiting light.
 These quiet ceremonies enhance our development and awareness of self, and the children find this is one of the most awe-inspiring ceremonies of the year.
 This year's Spiral of Lights will be Sunday, December 3rd at 5:30 pm for the grades children and Tuesday, December 5th at 9:00 am for the Kindergarten.

-The Festival of the Bees is a celebration of all things Bee in February each year!
+The Festival of the Bees is a celebration of all things Bee!
+This year's festival is on Saturday, February 3rd 11 am - 2 pm.
 This is our school’s largest fundraiser of the year, and a great festival to boot!
-This is a very important fundraiser for our small, non-profit school and we aim to offer a fun day educating everyone about the joy and the plight of bees and what we can do to help these amazing creatures.
+We aim to offer a fun day educating everyone about the joy and the plight of bees and what we can do to help these amazing creatures.